Creating a mentally healthy family life

 Do things for others

-Whether it’s formal volunteering, fundraising or just helping out a neighbour in need, being of service to other people is great for our own wellbeing.
-Children can do things for others through formal schemes like Scouts or the Duke of Edinburgh’s Award, or just be helpful to the people around them – walking Gran’s dog when she is poorly, doing the washing up or making mum breakfast in bed on Mothers’ Day!
+Whether it’s formal volunteering, fundraising or just helping out a neighbour in need, being of service to other people is really good for us too.
+Children can do things for others through formal schemes like Scouts or the Duke of Edinburgh’s Award, or just be helpful to the people around them – walking Gran’s dog when she can’t get out, doing the washing up or making mum breakfast in bed once in a while.
 Small acts of kindness can reap big rewards for our sense of wellbeing.

 Exercise delivers a huge boost for both physical and mental health, in both the short and longer term.
 Team sports, solo cycling, pounding the treadmill or just a brisk walk.
 Exercise outside is especially good for wellbeing but don’t forget to be as active as possible at home too.
 Why not take it in turns to wear a device that counts your steps and see which family member gets the best total?
 You can boost indoor activity levels with a family workout session, or by pulling little ones around on a blanket ride, or dancing to your favourite tune – whatever works for you.
 As long as you get a bit out of breath, it all counts and releases feel good chemicals in the brain.
 So, for a mentally healthy family life, make sure you and your kids are as active as possible.
-(See Fun family activities to tear teens off tech for lots of ideas!)

 Slow down and look around you.
 Notice that pretty spring flower, that orange streaky sunset, that huge full moon.
 Appreciating the world around you enhances contentment, which is essential for good mental health.
-Take a blanket (or something waterproof!) and lie on the grass with your kids and find patterns in the stars.
+Take a sheet (or something waterproof!) and lie on the grass with your kids and find patterns in the stars.
 And don’t always be in a rush to get from A to B. There is lots of research showing that gratitude exercises help create a positive mindset.
 Why not have a mini-ritual everyday where you and your children name three things you are grateful for?

 Learn a new skill together as a family.
 It doesn’t have to be huge – just try a new recipe or play a new card game.
 Go for a walk in a different park or challenge each other to memorise verses of a poem.
-It doesn’t matter what you do, but learn it together and it will keep your brains agile and help build strong family relationships.
-Learning new skills helps children feel competent and effective which is great for building children’s self-esteem.
+It doesn’t matter what you do, but if you learn it together it will not only keep your brains agile, it will help build strong family relationships.
+And learning new skills helps children feel competent and effective which is great for building children’s self-esteem.